Justjeff211/sentinel-hub-lab/WHATS-LEFT.md

 ## Microsoft Defender XDR

-**What it is:** A separate Microsoft product family (Defender for Endpoint, Defender for Identity, and others) that generates its own detection signals using Microsoft's own threat intelligence — richer than what you'd get from just querying raw logs yourself.
+**What it is:** A separate Microsoft product family (Defender for Endpoint, Defender for Identity, and others) that generates its own detection signals using Microsoft's own threat intelligence which is richer than what you'd get from just querying raw logs yourself.
 These signals can feed into Sentinel alongside your own data.

 **Why it's a bigger separate step:** Defender products need licensing/enablement at the tenant level, and endpoint protection specifically needs its own agent installed per VM — a genuinely separate onboarding flow from anything built tonight.